 What Is the Best Sewer Gas Detector for the Home?

-What Is the Best Natural Gas Detector for a Home Kitchen (Leaving the Stovetop On)?
+What Is the Best Natural Gas Detector to detect a Home Kitchen Leak?

 What Is the Best Formaldehyde (New Car Smell) Gas Detector?